Langebrogade 8: Architecture

 The 10-bays-long building is constructed in brick with three storeys over a walk-out basement.
 The two main entrances are located in the third and seventh bay.
 The widows ha ve cast iron sills.
 The pitched red tile roof is pierced by four robust brick chimneys.

 Today

-Restant Rabes Have in the bas3ement of No. 8A is a traditionla Danish lunch restaurant.
+Restant Rabes Have in the bas3ement of No. 8A is a traditional Danish lunch restaurant.
 The building contains two times two residential apartments on each of the upper floors.